 - A. Resilient Stair Treads: - 1.
-Manufacturers: Subject to compliance with requirements, available manufacturers offering products that may be incorporated into the Work include, but are not limited to, the following: - a.
-Johnsonite. - b.
-Roppe Corporation, USA. - c.
-VPI, LLC; Floor Products Division. - 2.
-Basis-of-Design: - a.
-RST-1: Johnsonite; SafeTcork Stair Tread, hammered texture with detectable warning strip at nosing; Z100 Black.
-Nosing color to be selected from manufacturer's full range. - B. Nosing Style: Square, adjustable to cover angles between 60 and 90 degrees. - C. Size: Lengths and depths to fit each stair tread in one piece or, for treads exceeding maximum lengths manufactured, in equal-length units. - D. Risers: Smooth, flat, toeless, height and length to cover risers; produced by same manufacturer as treads and recommended by manufacturer for installation with treads.
+Product: - a.
+RST: Roppe; SafeTcork Stair Tread, hammered texture with detectable warning strip at nosing; Z100 Black.
+Nosing color to be selected from manufacturer's full range. - B. Nosing Style: Square, adjustable to cover angles between 60 and 90 degrees. - C. Size: Lengths and depths to fit each stair tread in one piece or, for treads exceeding maximum lengths manufactured, in equal-length units. - D. Risers: Smooth, flat, toeless, height and length to cover risers; produced by same manufacturer as treads and recommended by manufacturer for installation with treads. - 1.
 Thickness: 0.080 inch.